go-swagger/go-swagger/docs/diff/diff.md

 The popularity of microservice architectures talking to each other via REST has multiplied the complexity, particularly in a Continuous Integration Continuous Delivery (CI/CD) environment.

-One popular solution is to use testing to ensure confidence in API compatability as they change.
+One popular solution is to use testing to ensure confidence in API compatibility as they change.
 There are a few flavours of this but they are all variations on a theme.

   i) Humans imagine an API.